Ted Mann: Philanthropy

 In 1984, he founded the Ted Mann Foundation which contributed to the Salvation Army, Boys & Girls Clubs, United Way, Wilshire Boulevard Temple, the United Jewish Fund, Operation Exodus, and the Jerusalem Foundation.

 Personal life

-On June 24, 1934, Ted Mann married Ida Charon (1911–1997).
-Before their divorce, Ted and Ida Mann had two daughters, Victoria Mann Sims and Roberta Lynn Mann-Benson (died 2010).
+On June 24, 1934, Ted Mann married Ida Charon.
+Before their divorce, Ted and Ida had two daughters.
 He married actress Rhonda Fleming in 1977, and they remained together until Mann died at age 84 in Los Angeles of complications from a stroke.